DoGood76/Mobile-Automation-System/docs/unified_test_trigger_ui_prd.md

 ---

 ## 🚀 Optional Enhancements
+These features are not included in the MVP but may be considered for future iterations to improve usability, team collaboration, and test orchestration efficiency.

 * **Template Sharing:** Save/load/share full test configurations
 * **Run Again:** Re-run previous job with same config